Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 My Grandson had a plastic shelf full of books,and the weight began to bend it.I found a 3 shelf wooden bookshelf,painted it and organized the books by size.It now looks nice in his room and the plastic shelf holds movies and games.
 After he's through with a book he's putting them back on the shelf.Books cost too much to sling in a crate and an organized shelf teaches them to be responsible for their books.You can often find them unpainted for less than $20.It's well worth the investment,to take care of their book collection.

 Small or med crates or plastic shoe boxes are easiest for children to keep books in.
 Teach them to place books in spine up or standing up so they don't damage each other.
-Keep one box or crate out at a time, and rotate them.
-Another good option is a magazine rack, they have wooden ones for usually about $10-especially now around holiday giftwares.

 No tips for storage, Heather (sorry 'bout that), but I just wanted to applaud you for encouraging your daughter's reading habit.
 Speaking as someone who has a life-long love of books, you have helped establish something for your daughter that will give her much pleasure and learning for the rest of her life.
 Good for you!!